 Urgent Care Clinics

-5-minute read
+4-minute read

 Key facts

-- Medicare Urgent Care Clinics (Medicare UCCs) are clinics that are open for longer hours than regular GP clinics, and provide bulk billed medical care for anyone with a Medicare card.
+- Medicare UCCs are open for longer hours than regular clinics and provide bulk billed medical care.

 What are Medicare Urgent Care Clinics (Medicare UCCs)?

-Medicare UCCs are where you can go to get urgent health care that doesn't require an emergency department.
+Medicare UCCs are where you can go to get urgent health care that doesn't require treatment in an emergency department.
 Medicare UCCs are usually run by GPs.
 They are open 7 days a week with extended hours.

 Medicare UCCs offer walk-in care, which means you don't need to have an appointment beforehand.